Should You Target Misspelled Search Terms?

 When you’re working on improving your website’s SEO rankings and results, it’s easy to overlook the largely untapped potential offered by working on SEO for misspellings.
 It definitely shouldn’t encompass your entire content strategy.
 However, this unconventional method can help you rise in the search results as well as sneakily remind your audience how to spell.

-Join the conversation to learn more uncommon SEO tricks to give your website a competitive edge!
+Have a question?
+Contact us to learn more uncommon SEO tricks to give your website a competitive edge!